ianphil/ContainerCamp/labfour/deploy-docker-swarm.md

 Scale the service up to three nodes:

-    $ docker-machine ssh <MASTER VM NAME> sudo docker service scale my_web =3
+    $ docker-machine ssh <MASTER VM NAME> sudo docker service scale my_web=3

 Inspect the details of the service.
 If you leave off the "pretty" switch, you'll get a response in JSON:

     $ docker-machine ssh <MASTER VM NAME> sudo docker service inspect --pretty my_web

-Check that your website is accessible via the external IP address of one of the deployed nodes.
-Then delete the service:
+Check that your website is accessible via the external (public) IP address of the swarm master on port 8080 (ex XXX.XXX.XXX.XXX:8080), then delete the service:

     $ docker-machine ssh <MASTER VM NAME> sudo docker service rm my_web